 The cheapest way to ship to Canada is by using the United States Postal Service (USPS).
-Packages are shipped via USPS to the Canada Post (Canada's postal service) which handles final delivery of the package.
+Packages are shipped via USPS to the Canada Post (Canada's postal service) which handles the final delivery of the package.
 Learn more about shipping to Canada via USPS.

 What can I expect for Canadian duties, taxes, and handling fees?